longanisainhertaco/dpf2/docs/validation.md

 regression test in `tests/validation/test_coupled_current_trace.py` requires the L1 error between the simulated and reference traces to remain below **1e-6**.

+### Coupled Current and Voltage Traces

+A 1 µs discharge of the same coupled circuit is also sampled every 10 ns to provide reference time, current and voltage profiles.
+These series are recorded in `ReferenceMaterial/coupled_traces.json`.
+The regression test in `tests/validation/test_coupled_traces.py` recomputes the evolution and requires agreement with the references to within a relative tolerance of **1e-9**.

 ### Z-Machine Experimental Traces

 A unit-valued RLC discharge (L=1 H, R=1 Ω, C=1 F, V₀=1 V) provides reference